Skip to Content

 CapabilityPlaywrightGlubean

-Browser automation qualityBest-in-classGood (Puppeteer-based, auto-waiting)
+Browser automation qualityBest-in-classGood (Puppeteer-based)

 API + browser in one testAwkwardNatural — same context, same trace